JanieCoulombeStat/janiecoulombestat.github.io/_pages/about.md

   - /about.html
 ---

-My github page <a href="https://github.com/JanieCoulombeStat">(JanieCoulombe Stat)</a> contains more ressources on R codes, etc.
+My github page <a href="https://github.com/JanieCoulombeStat">(JanieCoulombe Stat)</a> contains more ressources on R codes and other material.

 News
 ======